-1.3 DEFINITIONS
+1.4 DEFINITIONS

-- A. Duct Sizes shown on drawings are inside clear dimensions.
-Maintain clear dimensions inside any lining. - B. Transitions are generally not shown in single-line ductwork.
-Where sizes change at a divided flow fitting, the larger size shall continue through the fitting.
+A. Duct Sizes shown on drawings are inside clear dimensions.
+Maintain clear dimensions inside any lining.

 - A. Reference Coordination Drawings article in Section 23 05 00 for required duct systems electronic CAD drawings to be provided to Coordinating Contractor for inclusion into composite coordination drawings. - B. Duct drawings shall be at 1/4" minimum scale complete with the following information: - Actual duct routing, ductwork fittings, actual sheet metal dimensions including insulation liner and wrap, duct hanger and support types, ductwork accessories, etc. with lengths and weights noted. - 2.
 Differentiate ducts that are lined or wrapped.
 Include insulation thickness, type of insulation, and acoustical lagging. - 3.
 Location and size of all duct access doors. - 4.
-Room names and numbers, ceiling types, and ceiling heights. - 5.
-Indicate location of all beams, bar joists, etc. along with bottom of steel elevations for each member. - C. KJWW will provide electronic file copies of ventilation drawings for contractor's use if the contractor signs and returns the "Electronic File Transfer" waiver attached at the end of this specification section.
+Room names and numbers, ceiling types, and ceiling heights.

+- 5. Indicate location of all beams, bar joists, etc. along with bottom of steel elevations for each member. - C. KJWW will provide electronic file copies of ventilation drawings for contractor's use if the contractor signs and returns the "Electronic File Transfer" waiver attached at the end of this specification section.
 KJWW will not consider blatant reproductions of original file copies an acceptable alternative to coordination drawings.
 Architectural plans will need to be obtained from the Architect.